 Proving intent in a court of law can be difficult.
 But US courts look for certain badges of fraud that, taken together, provide acceptable legal proof of a debtor’s intent to avoid payment of a debt.

 The origins of fraudulent conveyance legislation go all the way back to 16th century England.
-It was enacted into law by the English Parliament as a way to give creditors a means to collect on legitimate debts from reluctant debtors.
+English Parliament enacted into law as a way to give creditors a means to collect on legitimate debts from reluctant debtors.
 It is also sometimes referred to as the Statute of Elizabeth.
-It was adopted early on by England’s former colonies, which later became collectively known as the United States of America.
+England’s former colonies adopted it early on, which later became collectively known as the United States of America.

 Among other provisions, UFTA and UVTA, clearly set a statute of limitations on fraudulent conveyance claims.
 Within a specified time frame, a creditor can file a claim of fraudulent transfer against a debtor in court.
 Outside of this time period, any asset transfer is deemed legitimate.
 Therefore, the creditor cannot ask the court to give them access to the assets as a means to satisfy a debt.
 It is important to note that each state is empowered to determine the length of this fraudulent transfer lookback period, even if they adopt one of the uniform acts as a whole.
 Variances in statutes of limitations become even more pronounced when examining offshore jurisdictions.